nicky-nym/nicky-nym.github.io/index.md

 In 2019, U.S. Presidential candidate Andrew Yang called for **$40 billion** in subsidies, grants, and loans for people in coastal communities who want to either move inland or elevate their homes.[^yang]

+### Large private sector projects

+In recent decades we have begun to see the private sector take on very large scale projects, without government funding.

+City Center, in Las Vegas Nevada, is a good example
+  * 17 million square feet of mixed use space
+  * built in 4 years (2006 to 2010)
+  * 100% privately financed, at a cost of **$11 billion** <sup>[citation needed]</sup>

+Banks, real estate developers, and the construction industry are now operating at a level where they can coordinate the successful delivery of very large projects.

+In the 2020s and 2030s, is will not be crazy to propose a $20 billion privately funded construction project.
+The project just needs to pencil out well, be low risk, and meet the needs of customers.

 ## <a name="precident"></a>(3) People are rapidly building new cities

-More than 120 new cities are currently being built in 40 nations around the world.[^growth]
+More than **120 new cities** are currently being built in 40 nations around the world.[^growth]

-11,000 new buildings are built every day.[^metabuild]
+11,000 new buildings are built every day &mdash; **4 million new buildings a year** [^metabuild]

 ## <a name="cost-effective"></a>(4) Building new cities is cost-effective

+Projects in existing cities can be staggerly expensive.
+  * $4.5 billion for the San Francisco Transbay Transit Center & Salesforce Tower <sup>[citation needed]</sup>
+  * $17 billion for the 2nd Avenue Subway project in New York <sup>[citation needed]</sup>
+  * $20 billion for the Hudson Yards project in New York <sup>[citation needed]</sup>
+  * $21 billion for the Big Dig in Boston <sup>[citation needed]</sup>
+  * $23 billion for the Riyadh Metro <sup>[citation needed]</sup>
+  * $32 billion to rebuild the World Trade Center in New York <sup>[citation needed]</sup>

 Building on a new empty, greenfield site is a lot less expensive than building in an existing city.
-Projects in existing cities can be staggerly expensive:
-  * $4.5 billion for the San Francisco Transbay Transit Center & Salesforce Tower
-  * $23 billion for the Riyadh Metro
-  * $32 billions to rebuild the World Trade Center in New York

-TODO:
+  * <TODO: examples>

+New cities provide more space at lower cost per capita.
+  * <TODO: examples>

+New cities create value, and demand.
+  * <TODO: examples>

 ## <a name="work-better"></a>(5) We can make cities that work far better